Canoeing and kayaking - what's the difference?

 For newcomers to the sport, here are some brief descriptions of the club’s most popular activities:-

-Anyone who joins the club as a beginner will usually want to learn the basics in either a general purpose kayak or a Canadian open canoe before being offered the chance to do anything more adventurous.
-Starting with gentle coaching sessions on the non-tidal River Stour, we suggest paddlers move on to doing a few short club trips to gain some experience, and perhaps a pool session or two to practise their rescue techniques before considering what to do next.
+Anyone who joins the club as a beginner will usually want to learn the basics in either a general purpose kayak or a Canadian open canoe, before being offered the chance to do anything more adventurous.
+Starting with gentle coaching sessions on the non-tidal River Stour, we suggest paddlers move on to doing a few short club trips to gain some experience, and perhaps a pool session or two to practise their rescue techniques, before considering what to do next.

-Opening canoes are used for gentle touring trips on flat water or, for the slightly more adventurous, for whitewater trips of various grades.
+Opening canoes are used for gentle touring trips on flat water or, for the slightly more adventurous, whitewater trips of various grades.
 They can take lots of gear, so they’re popular for paddlers who want to take the whole family, and for overnight camping trips.
 Some of the more dedicated enthusiasts also carry a sail which they use to cover longer distances on lakes or estuaries.

-Surf kayaking is just what it says, you surf in your kayak rather than with a surf board.
+Surf kayaking is just what it says - you surf in your kayak rather than with a surf board.
 It’s good to be a reasonably confident paddler before you try this, but it will help to improve your skills rapidly.
 We use general purpose kayaks to begin with, but if you progress well, you might want to give one of our specialist surf kayaks a try.

 Whatever type of paddling you'd like to try, we're sure to have some of it going on!
 And we have expert coaches for every one of these disciplines, who'll help you build your skills and confidence safely.